ePrivacy and GPDR Cookie Consent by Cookie Consent Easy ways to save money on your household bills | Resi.co.uk

 Quick summary

-To save money on household bills, insulate your loft to a depth of 270mm, which could cut your bill by about £110 annually, and insulate walls to reduce costs by 15%. sealing windows and doors, fitting heavy curtains, and using draught excluders and rugs can also help.
-These tips are most effective for homes around 100 sqm and are cost-effective ways to keep warmer without cranking up the heating.
+To save money on your household bills, insulate your loft to a depth of 270mm, which can save about £110 annually for a typical home, and insulate walls to cut heating costs by around 15%.
+Additionally, sealing gaps around windows and using draught excluders or heavy curtains can further reduce heat loss without significant expense.

 With the nights drawing in and temperatures dropping, it’s that time of year where all you want to do is stay in curled up on the sofa with the heating cranked up.
 But to avoid worrying about your gas bill creeping up in the process, there are a few ways you can help keep your home as warm as possible, and avoid any unwanted cold drafts from sneaking in…